Skip to cookie consent Skip to main content

 Who is most prone to injuries?

-Athletes with chronic injuries such as arthritis or tendinopathy can aggravate their injuries playing pickleball.
+Athletes with chronic injuries such as arthritis or tendinopathy, or degeneration of the tendons, can aggravate their injuries playing pickleball.

 Pickleball injury treatment